GuillaumeGermain/NLP/README.md

 I found this one, with around 82000 reviews, on [Kaggle](https://www.kaggle.com/c/restaurant-reviews/data "Restaurant reviews")
 As it turned out, it didn't work as expected, and I learned a few things on the way.

-This second dataset had around 82000 lines, and scores between 1 and 5.
+This second dataset had around 82000 reviews, and scores between 1 and 5.
 So I set values so:
 - 1-2 => 0
 - 4-5 => 1.